-Banks: Setting up a simple bank account (i.e. not a credit card) is relatively easy, with banks like Shinsei offering English support and one free transfer a month.
-Some companies stipulate that you have an account with a specific bank (probably to reduce their own fees), but if you have to do this, there’s no reason you can’t open a second account elsewhere that’s easier to use.
+Setting up a simple bank account in Japan is relatively easy, with banks like Shinsei offering English support and one free transfer a month.
+Some employers stipulate that you have an account with a specific bank (probably to reduce their own fees), but if you have to do this, there’s no reason you can’t open a second account elsewhere that’s easier to use.
 See our Japanese banks comparison article for more.

 To open an account you will need your residence card and passport, and they will tell you that you need a hanko (a small personal seal used in place of a signature here).
 If you have one, great—it speeds things along; if not, be prepared to say no eight million times until they have a small managerial meeting and finally relent.
 It is not a legal requirement, no matter what they try and tell you, so stick to your guns.
 (If you’re lucky they may just agree to a signature, but I have never heard of it happening without at least a bit of a fight).

-Phones: If you have brought your unlocked phone with you from home, an MVNO is your best bet, as you can even have a proper phone number with them (not just data-only).
+If you have brought your unlocked phone with you from home, an MVNO is your best bet, as you can even have a proper phone number with them (not just data only).

 Stocking those bare cupboards

 To make your house more of a home, including those cute little socks for chairs (your neighbors will thank you), head to the nearest 100-yen store for little pieces and decorations.
-These stores are also good for the cleaning basics, with bin-bags, those sink-drain nets and countless other bits and bots like magic sponges!
-For the more upmarket, try the 3 Coins stores, where you’ll find some decent and nicer-looking items like plates and laundry baskets, to give your flat a more warming feel.
+These stores are also good for the cleaning basics, with bin-bags, those sink-drain nets and countless other bits and bobs like magic sponges!
+For fancier folks, try the 3 Coins stores, where you’ll find some decent and nicer-looking items like plates and laundry baskets, to give your place a more warming feel.

 Got questions about moving to Tokyo?
 Post ’em in our Tokyo Cheapo Community.